pgouasmi/k8s-cendance/README.md

 ## Project Overview

 This project serves as an introduction to Kubernetes by deploying a modernized version my 42School's team and I made of the classic Pong game.
 The application is fully containerized and deployed on a local Kubernetes cluster using Kind (Kubernetes in Docker).
+All the images are hosted on my GitLab registry.

 ### Features